uhppoted/uhppoted-mqtt/documentation/greengrass.md

 In the AWS IAM console, create two users:

 1. A _uhppoted-greengrass_ user for provisioning the AWS Greengrass 'core' and 'thing' devices.
-2. (optional) A _uhppoted-greengrass-cli_ user for the AWS Greengrass CLI.
+2. A _uhppoted-greengrass-cli_ user for the AWS Greengrass CLI (optional).

 Steps: